-Probate administration - securing the estate after inheritance
+Probate guardianship - securing the estate after inheritance

 Under German law, heirs and relatives are required to settle the affairs of the estate independently.
 As a rule, no mediating support from the authorities or the probate court is to be expected, unless this is expressly requested by the parties involved and the conditions for intervention by the authorities are met.

-When can a guardian of the estate be appointed?
+When can a curator of the estate be appointed?

-Who can be appointed as a guardian of the estate?
+Who can be appointed as guardian of the estate?

 The tasks of a curator of an estate can be demanding and fraught with liability, particularly in the case of large estates.
 Pursuant to Section 1779 of the German Civil Code (BGB), the court should select a suitable person who is qualified to take on the tasks of the curator of the estate in terms of their personal circumstances and financial situation.